animuslabs/antelope-firewall/README.md

 ## Running

+## With Docker

+1. Ensure a config file exists at `/etc/antelope-firewall/config.toml`.
+An example config file with documentation exists in the repo `test/example.toml`.
+Please read before you begin, for demonstration purposes at the moment it is not configured with sensible defaults (TODO: fix this).

+The firewall port must be 3000 and the prometheus port must be 3001.

+2. Build the docker image. `docker build -t antelope-firewall .`

+3. Run docker. `docker run`

+## Without Docker

 We are not providing prebuilt binaries for this project for milestone 1 and 2.
 In order to run, please run either `cargo run --bin antelope-firewall -- --config /path/to/config` or `cargo build --release --bin antelope-firewall`, then `./target/release/antelope-firewall --config /path/to/config`.
 Please ensure ensure that the config file is in toml format, following the example config file `test/example.toml`